Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 What is a D type in DISC model?

-People with personality type D, as a rule, know what they want to get in this life.
+People with personality type D, as a rule, know what they want in life.
 They are ambitious and decisive, ready to achieve their goals.
-Often objective and have some analytical skills.
-People of this type are rather pragmatic, they can neglect their emotions and sympathy in favor of concrete tangible benefits.
-They are accustomed to taking responsibility, to react quickly to changing circumstances and to have control over the situation.
+Often objective and possessing analytical skills, people of this type are pragmatic.
+They can neglect their emotions and sympathy in favor of concrete, tangible benefits.
+They are accustomed to taking responsibility, reacting quickly to changing circumstances, and maintaining control over the situation.

 D type's personal traits

-People of type D, first of all, are individualists.
-They just need to have the last word in the decision.
-This character trait determines the desire for a managerial type of position, entrepreneurial activity or another form of expression of personal abilities.
-In some cases, this can lead to excessive pressure on others, imposing one’s own opinion and ignoring the needs of others.
+People of type D are primarily individualists.
+They need to have the final word in decision-making.
+This character trait leads to a desire for managerial positions, entrepreneurial activities, or other forms of personal ability expression.
+In some cases, this can result in excessive pressure on others, imposing one's own opinion, and ignoring the needs of others.

-People of type D are persistent and hardworking, it is about such people - "they never give up."
+People of type D are persistent and hardworking – they never give up.

 However, their ambitions and intransigence often lead to numerous conflict situations in both personal and professional relationships.